 MENU

-Forced Expiration Technique and Huffing
+Forced Expiration Technique with Huffing

-FORCED EXPIRATION TECHNIQUE (HUFFING)
+FORCED EXPIRATION TECHNIQUE (FET/HUFFING)

 Changing the way the air goes out

 Huffing: This is one of the most important things to understand, learn and practice when performing airway clearance.
 Huffing involves taking a breath in followed by an active or forced expiration (breath out) with your throat (glottis) open.
 This action creates a controlled squeezing of the airways and faster airflow that helps move mucus up the airway.
 To do a huff you need to take a breath in and breathe out fast enough with an open “0” shaped mouth as if to fog up a mirror.
-If you have an open throat and an open mouth with your head upright, the sound of the huff will be an open sound.
+If you have an open throat and an open mouth with your head slightly upright, the sound of the huff will be an open sound.
 If your huff sounds wheezy and tight, it may mean you are being too forceful causing closing or shutting down of your airways.
 If this is the case you will need to adjust the speed, and force of your breath out and/or your head and mouth position.
 Sometimes it is helpful to use a circular tube supplied by your physiotherapist to assist in the huffing technique.
 Place the tubing into your mouth and perform the huff while the tubing is in place.
 You can use a tissue at about 20cm from your mouth to see if you are creating a useful flow of air out.
 The tissue should float up into the air and stay there for the duration of the huff.
 The better the flow of air out with the huff, the better your ability to move secretions up towards your mouth to clear easily.
 A clearing cough can be performed after a series of huffs if the secretions are now moved to large enough airways to cough out easily.

 Imagine one of your airways is a tube of toothpaste and your mucus is the toothpaste